-Injury profiling, derived from the present study, allows and facilitates various types of local epidemiological and public health investigations: cost of injury description on URCI,51 case control study for injury risk factors validation, as well as outcome evaluation for injury prevention programs.
-The injury
+Injury profile, derived from the present study, allows and facilitates various types of local epidemiological and public health investigations: cost of injury description on URCI, case control study for injury risk factors validation, as well as outcome evaluation for injury prevention programs.
+The injury reporting system established in this study is compatible with the ongoing effort in Hong Kong for a patient master index, a multi-institutional platform for longitudinal monitoring of all medically attended conditions, including injuries.

-Data derived from the present study provided an evidencebased foundation for two local injury prevention programs: (i) a quasi-experimental study on a home visitation program for mothers of 0-3 year old children who attended medically for URCI; and (ii) a school-based prevention campaign featuring an injury prevention curriculum and hospital visits.52 Both programs involved translating those injury patterns and priorities observed in the present study into either prevention initiatives or educational materials.
+Data derived from the present study provided evidence-based foundation for two local injury prevention programs: (i) a quasi-experimental study on a home visitation program for mothers of 0-3-year-old children who medically attended for URCI; and (ii) a school-based prevention campaign featuring injury prevention curriculum and hospital visits.
+Both programs involved translating those injury patterns and priorities observed in the present study into either prevention initiatives or educational materials.